robertshepherdcpp/robertshepherdcpp/README.md

 - 💞️ I’m looking to collaborate on my repositories or other peoples libraries.
 - 📫 How to reach me robertcppshepherd@gmail.com.

 I am a self taught developer!
 I am very intersted in c++, as I mentioned above.
 I mainly contribute to my own libraries, like `mlib` which a very cool, simple and fast template metaprogramming library.
 I try to contribute to something everyday!
-You can find me on stackoverlow.
 I am willing to contribute to anything c++!

 Repositories | How often i contribute | My current issues with them  | Link
 ------------ | ------------- | ------------- | -------------------